This post may contain affiliate links. Read my disclosure policy.

-- Preheat your oven to 400°F. Spray a mini muffin tin with oil or coking spray.
+- Preheat your oven to 400°F. Spray a mini muffin tin thoroughly with oil or cooking spray.

 - Combine all of the ingredients (except the Blue Cheese or Ranch dip) in a large bowl, and mix together thoroughly.
 I like to use a fork to toss it all together.

 - Using a spoon or scoop, divide the mixture between the muffin cups and press down firmly into the cups.